By addressing the more elusive and deep-rooted social side of conflict through conservation conflict transformation (CCT), CPeace finds:

 When these social conditions are created, efforts to address the more tangible evidence of the conservation conflict are more successful and lasting.
 The tangible evidence of conflicts may include marginalization of communities or groups, one-sided wins and losses, an inequitable balance of power, retaliatory killing of wildlife, poaching, livestock depredation and crop raiding, legal battles, or illegal activities.

+During this time of physical distancing, we are providing more online and remote opportunities to engage with CPeace.
+Learn more here.
 The Center for Conservation Peacebuilding operates primarily as a fee-for-service nonprofit organization.
 CPeace’s services fall into three main categories:

 - Conflict Interventions – CPeace designs and leads conflict interventions that move parties from intractable conflict to durable, collaborative solutions.